ADNOC Distribution: Financial performance

 For the first nine months of 2024, ADNOC Distribution reported an EBITDA of US$790 million and a net profit of US$501 million.

-The net profit increase was estimated at USD 187 million, excluding UAE corporate tax.
-The company’s free cash flow in H1 2024 stood at USD 488 million, with an expected USD 350 million dividend.
-ADNOC Distribution also reported a USD 10 million like-for-like OPEX savings and an allocation of USD 250 million to USD 300 million in CAPEX, with 70% of the investment directed towards developing growth strategies.
+The net profit increase was estimated at US$187 million, excluding UAE corporate tax.
+The company's free cash flow in H1 2024 stood at US$488 million, with an expected US$350 million dividend.
+ADNOC Distribution also reported a US$10 million like-for-like OPEX savings and an allocation of US$250 million to US$300 million in CAPEX, with 70% of the investment directed towards developing growth strategies.

-In March 2024, the ADNOC Distribution Board approved a five-year dividend policy that sets an annual dividend of USD 700 million (20.57 fils per share), or a minimum of 75% of net profit, whichever is higher, in the Annual General Meeting.
+In March 2024, the ADNOC Distribution Board approved a five-year dividend policy that sets an annual dividend of US$700 million (20.57 fils per share), or a minimum of 75% of net profit, whichever is higher, in the Annual General Meeting.

 In June 2024, ADNOC confirmed that it has redeemed in full its US dollar-denominated senior unsecured bonds (exchangeable bonds) in ADNOC Distribution.

 Corporate structure section

 In May 2021, ADNOC Distribution announced the appointment of Eng.
-Bader Saeed Al Lamki as the company’s Chief Executive Officer (CEO).
+Bader Saeed Al Lamki as the company's Chief Executive Officer (CEO).

 In May 2022, ADNOC Distribution announced Wayne Beifus as the Chief Financial Officer (CFO).
 In December 2024, Wayne Beifus stepped down, and Ali Siddiqi was appointed Acting CFO.

 In September 2023, Klaas Mantel joined ADNOC Distribution as Chief Operating Officer.
 He previously worked for over 25 years in the energy industry, including senior roles at Shell and McKinsey & Company.